5 Tips for Setting-Up your ADHD Child for Success in the New School Year

 2. Set up academic and behavioral goals

-Discuss which behaviors were helpful and unhelpful last year in order to learn from past mistakes and focus on what works.
 Goal setting is the first step in the collaboration process.
 Parents can ask their children the following questions in order to clarify what they want and how they want to achieve their goals.
-For example:

 Parent: What is your goal for this year?